 9. Real-time collaboration – many products and process failures are related to a weakness in project management.
 Industry literature is full of worst-practice stories related to lack of collaboration between different engineering and design teams.
 The bridge with half parts never to meet, balcony for non-existent windows, or different level tunnels are very popular.
 But any mistake or malfunction is generating losses.
 Often, this is an expensive and unpredictable loss.
 Working in the cloud on the same digital model, engineering teams can collaborate and work simultaneously on the same CAE project.
 Moreover, designers and engineers can instantly see other contributor’s changes in real-time.
 No more wasted time with delays or security risks generated by sharing files by email or Dropbox.

 10. Open and collaborative know-how sharing – many classic CAE solutions are very hard to use and learn due to incoherent training programs provided by the vendors or the channel partners.
 On the other hand, very high costs associated with simulation software and computing power restrict access to professional training, which is often limited to a small number of specialists.
 By making engineering simulation methods accessible to everyone, SimScale enables the international know-how transfer between engineers and designers through the SimScale Public Projects Library.
 It’s a win-win knowledge strategy.
-Here, experienced engineers can have free access to simulation software and less experienced users can learn from more than 15,000 free simulation setups, using them as templates for their own engineering development projects.
+Here, experienced engineers can have free access to simulation software and less experienced users can learn from more thousands of public simulation set ups in the Projects Library, using them as templates for their own engineering development projects.